bdg-ee/csv_to_splunk_kvstore/Readme.md

 The script will then define a stanza in `limits.conf` and set the `max_documents_per_batch_save ` value.
 The splunk application `limits.conf` is modified under, and the value set, are configured in the configuration file.

-Finally, the script reads through the csv and pushes it in chunks to the splunk server using the REST API
+Finally, the script reads through the csv and pushes it in chunks to the splunk server using the REST API, building out the KVStore.

 #### Logging
 The script will write to the log file specified in the configuration (default is `csv2splunk.log`).